wp-plugins/zigout/readme.txt

 Donate link: http://www.zigpress.com/donations/
 Tags: widget, sidebar, image, the out campaign, richard dawkins, scarlet letter, atheism, atheist A, scarlet A, zig, zigpress Requires at least: 3.6
-Tested up to: 4.2
+Tested up to: 4.2.2
-Stable tag: 0.2.4
+Stable tag: 0.2.5

 Puts the famous OUT Campaign "Scarlet A" on your site.

 == Description ==

-NOTE: ZIGOUT NOW REQUIRES PHP 5.3!
+NOTE: ZIGOUT REQUIRES PHP 5.3!

 ZigOut gives you a simple widget that shows the OUT Campaign's Atheist "A" on your sidebar or other widget area, with various options available to customise it.